aws/aws-sdk-js-v3/tests/react-native/End2End/README.md

 1. Launch the ReactNative test:

    - change directory to RN test root: `cd tests/react-native/End2End`
-   - make sure you have configured the SDK with the the credentials from the testing account that contains `SdkReleaseV3IntegTestResourcesStack`
+   - make sure you have configured the SDK with the credentials from the testing account that contains `SdkReleaseV3IntegTestResourcesStack`
    - set the the AWS region `export AWS_REGION=[region]`
    - `node launch-app.js --local-publish`